 Is referral of postsurgical colorectal cancer survivors to cardiac rehabilitation feasible and acceptable?
+A pragmatic pilot randomised controlled trial with embedded qualitative study.

 Hubbard, Gill; Adams, Richard; Campbell, Anna; Kidd, Lisa; Leslie, Stephen J.; Munro, Julie; Watson, Angus